This Is Me... Then: Critical reception

 According to the reviewer aggregator Metacritic, which sampled nine reviews of This Is Me...
 Then, the album garnered mostly "mixed or average" reviews from music critics.
-Writing for Billboard magazine, Michael Paoletta gave This Is Me...
-Then a favorable review, stating that "even naysayers will have to serve props to Lopez for the considerable growth she reveals as both a performer and tune-smith".
-Allmusic's Stephen Thomas Erlewine gave the album a positive review, calling the feel of it "sexy, stylish, and fun, and there are numerous highlights, all feeling effortless".
-While Erlewine thought the title was "nonsensical and bewildering", he opined that this was the "strongest, sultriest, best music [Lopez] has recorded".
-Tom Sinclair of Entertainment Weekly stated "the girl has a way with hooks, even if they're often borrowed", and audiences are "seduced by the breezy pleasure of her new music".
+Writing for Billboard magazine, Michael Paoletta gave the album a favorable review, stating that "even naysayers will have to serve props to Lopez for the considerable growth she reveals as both a performer and tune-smith."
+Allmusic's Stephen Thomas Erlewine also praised the album, describing it as "sexy, stylish, and fun" and calling it the "strongest, sultriest, best music [Lopez] has recorded."
+Tom Sinclair of Entertainment Weekly praised Lopez's ability with hooks and said listeners were "seduced by the breezy pleasure of her new music."
+Yahoo!
+Music's James Poletti similarly praised the album's "honeyed backing."
+The Guardian critic Betty Clarke called the music "sublime," highlighting Lopez's shift toward "1970s soul" and praising her "restraint and taste" in adopting the new direction.
+Slant Magazine's Sal Cinquemani stated that This Is Me...Then "manages to find the right formula for Lopez's slinky vocal" and is "more unified than its predecessors," adding that Lopez would "no doubt earn a grain of respect from critics."